 The pilot of Desperate Housewives is as close to perfect as a pilot gets.
 It paints an idyllic suburb adorned with white picket fences and unnaturally green lawns.
 Guided by the gentle voiceover of housewife Mary Alice Young (Brenda Strong), it situates us in an eerily familiar American neighborhood.
 But after only a minute and a half, Mary Alice’s narration of her daily chores suddenly becomes a narration of her suicide, as she fatally shoots herself.
 Her posthumous voiceover takes on a deeper significance, as she observes her own wake, watches over her grieving friends, and hints at the secrets that caused her death.

-What the pilot does most brilliantly is introduce the principle characters: Susan Mayer (Teri Hatcher), Gabrielle Solis (Eva Longoria), Bree Van de Kamp (Marcia Cross), and Lynette Scavo (Felicity Huffman).
+What the pilot does most brilliantly is introduce the principal characters: Susan Mayer (Teri Hatcher), Gabrielle Solis (Eva Longoria), Bree Van de Kamp (Marcia Cross), and Lynette Scavo (Felicity Huffman).
 We meet each woman through the food they bring to Mary Alice’s wake.
 Each dish is a gateway into the lives and backstories of four wildly different women: fried chicken, paella, muffin baskets, mac & cheese.
 Within nine minutes, we are intimately acquainted with each character’s pasts, domestic situations, and motivations — exposition so deft, you don’t even realize it’s exposition.

 The pilot of Desperate Housewives introduces a show that is melodramatic but self-aware, anchored by an interesting and grounded group of women.
 It’s stylistically impressive too, from excruciatingly clever match cuts to the agile use of flashbacks.
 Throw in its cheeky sense of humor, incisive exploration of female discontentment, and mastery of tonal shifts and this pilot solidifies itself as one of the greats.